Bucks' Giannis Antetokounmpo Calls Jazz 'Best Team' In Western Conference

 The Jazz lead the NBA in 3-point attempts and also made the most shots from downtown.
 Besides, Utah dominates opponents in the paint and ranks first in the defensive and total rebounds stats.
 Mitchel averages career-high 24.1 points per game and 40.6% shooting efficiency from behind the 3-point line, among others.

-The Lakers, with a 21-6 record, are currently just one loss behind the Jazz (21-5).
+The Lakers, with a 21-7 record, are currently just two losses behind the Jazz (21-5).
 Utah will host L.A. on Feb.
 24 in a blockbuster matchup that could potentially serve as a preview of a surprising Western Conference Finals.

 Vogel expects Lakers to ‘get better’ despite winning home streak